Bay owl

-The bay owls (Phodilus) are a genus of Old World barn-owls.
-The defining characteristics of bay owls are their smaller bodies, in comparison to other barn owls, and their U- or V-shaped faces.
-These owls can be found in South to Southeast Asia within forest and grassland ecosystems.
+The bay owls (Phodilus) are a genus of Old World owls in the family Tytonidae.
+The defining characteristics of bay owls are their smaller bodies, in comparison to the barn owls Tyto in the same family, and their U- or V-shaped faces.
+These owls can be found across southern Asia from southern India and Sri Lanka to Indonesia within forest and grassland ecosystems.

 Taxonomy and systematics

-The genus Phodilus was erected by the French zoologist Isidore Geoffroy Saint-Hilaire in 1830.
-Some taxonomists place two species in the genus, while others include three.
+The genus Phodilus was described by the French zoologist Isidore Geoffroy Saint-Hilaire in 1830.
+Most taxonomists include two extant species in the genus; a third formerly included has now been transferred to Tyto.
 The name is from the Ancient Greek phōs for "light" or "daylight" and deilos for "timid" or "cowardly".

-Most classification schemes recognize three extant species in this genus:

-The Itombwe owl (T. prigoginei) was formerly classified in this genus as the Congo bay owl, but morphological evidence suggests that it is a member of the genus Tyto.
+The Itombwe owl (Tyto prigoginei) was formerly classified in this genus as the Congo bay owl, but morphological evidence shows that it is a member of the genus Tyto.